onosproject/onos-config-model/README.md

 }
 ```

-The JSON output above is the config model definition used to track the model within the model repo.
+The JSON output above is the config model definition used to track the model within the model registry.
 The model plugin can be loaded from within the agent container or any other container that shared
 the model volume with the config agent.
 To load a model, simply call the `Load` function: